 Call for Papers: International Symposium on Cultural Heritage x Sustainable Development in the Asia-Pacific Region - Milestones and Opportunities

-UNESCO, along with the Asian Academy for Heritage Management Secretariat at Southeast University, and the Beijing Cultural Relics Protection Association invite submissions for an upcoming international symposium, 10 to 11 November 2022, which will bring together leading academics and practitioners to reflect on key milestones and opportunities for cultural heritage and sustainable development in the Asia-Pacific region.
+UNESCO, along with the Asian Academy for Heritage Management Secretariat at Southeast University, and the Beijing Cultural Relics Protection Association invite submissions for an upcoming international symposium, to be organized in mid-November 2022, which will bring together leading academics and practitioners to reflect on key milestones and opportunities for cultural heritage and sustainable development in the Asia-Pacific region.